Call for Proposals

 The Asia-Pacific Network for Moral Education

-- What may be the fundamental role of moral education in the context of ethnic minorities and also with regard to the non-human members of our natural environment—our plants and animals?
-How can the fundamentally important moral component be emphasized in ecological education?
+- What may be the fundamental role of moral education when it comes to our relationships withother cultures, ethnic minorities and with the non-human members of our natural environment?
+How can the fundamentally important moral component be still further emphasized in ecological education?

-We sincerely welcome educators from various academic disciplines and from international and non-governmental organizations, teachers, school administrators and policy makers, school counselors, etc. submit their papers or proposals.
+We sincerely welcome educators from various academic disciplines and from international and non- governmental organizations, teachers, school administrators and policy makers, school counselors, etc. to submit their papers or proposals.
 This conference is also keen to encourage cross-disciplinary engagement; therefore, papers or proposals from such disciplines as the below are encouraged:

 - Educational: formal and informal moral education in schools, including higher education, and in families and communities; teaching and learning strategies (e.g. use of textbooks, class discussions); moral education theories; putting moral educational policy into practice; moral education curricula and programs; teacher, parent and community education; lifelong learning; moral leadership in schools;

 - Psychological: moral motivation, moral judgment; moral behavior, moral identity, moral development; affective learning, counseling; psychological theories of moral learning, behavior and development;

 - Philosophical: Eastern and Western philosophies and traditions, including the roles of Islam, Hinduism, Confucianism, Buddhism, Daoism and the Christian faiths in the Eastern value system; analytical, linguistic and Continental philosophy; virtue ethics and education of the emotions; liberalism; socialist materialism; applied ethics, especially environmental ethics and professional ethics;

 - Historical and cultural: customs and traditions, past and present; cultural diversity within and between societies and nations; cross-cultural studies;